playermissile/dli_tutorial/index.rst

 Here's the DLI that produces the effect above, where player 3 has multiple copies at the same vertical position.
-Again there are 12 vertical bands (this time ANTIC mode 5), where the one copy of player 3 is at the left side of the screen and the other 3 shift slowly to the left as it moves down bands in order to find the minimum possible horizontal shift between copies.
+Again there are 12 vertical bands (this time ANTIC mode 5), where the first copy of player 3 is at the left side of the screen and the other 3 shift slowly to the left as it moves down bands in order to find the minimum possible horizontal shift between copies.
 This is not a kernel (see the next section for that), so the DLI bit is set on each of